mist64/80columns/README.md

 The source contains four character sets (`charset.s`, `charset2.s` etc.) from different 80 column software solutions, which can be selected by changing the reference to the filename in the `Makefile`.

+You can also `LOAD`/`RUN` a new exomizer-compressed character set into memory, though this destroys the currently-loaded BASIC program.

 ### charset.s: 80COLUMNS
 ![](img/g1.png)![](img/t1.png)### charset2.s: COLOR 80 by Richvale Telecommunications![](img/g2.png)![](img/t2.png)### charset3.s: Highspeed80 by CKtwo![](img/g3.png)![](img/t3.png)### charset4.s: SCREEN-80 by Compute’s Gazette![](img/g4.png)![](img/t4.png)